 The department utilizes a progressive discipline concept where the objective is to encourage appropriate behavior and performance and gain voluntary compliance with department policies and procedures.
 Informal complaints (discourtesy, improper action or procedure, mishandling a call, etc.) are generally handled by the involved employee’s immediate supervisor.
 Most of these types of complaints, when sustained, are resolved through training, counseling, and other informal methods.
 Complaints of serious misconduct, or allegations that could result in more severe sanctions, are referred to the Office of Professional Standards for formal internal investigation.

 Once the investigation is complete, you will be notified in writing (providing address provided) of the result of the investigation.
 There are five possible findings, or the complainant withdraws the complaint:

-- INFORMATION ONLY: Complaint has been filed.
+- INFORMATION ONLY: The complaint has been filed.
 An investigation cannot proceed due to insufficient information and/or the complainant cannot be contacted.
 The case may be reopened at a future date, when new or additional information is received.

 - OTHER FINDINGS: The allegation may be true, but the employee was acting in a manner consistent with Departmental policy, necessitating a review and revision of the policy as written.
 This finding must clearly detail how the policy failed or whether there is a policy absence that must be addressed, as well as a recommendation for revising the policy.